veeral-patel/true-positive/docs/administer/case_templates.md

 sidebar_label: Case Templates
 ---

-Think about the last couple cases you worked on -- chances are, they fell into a couple major categories.
+Think about the last couple cases you worked on.
+Chances are, they fell into a couple major
+categories: phishing, malware, IDS/SIEM alerts, etc.

 And moreover, you probably followed a similar set of steps to resolve the cases of each category.